happysmash27/bin2txt/README.md

 # bin2txt
 Software to convert text to and from binary, written as a string of 1s and 0s.

+To compile, simply run `make`, and the bin2txt and txt2bin binaries will be generated.

 To use bin2txt, pipe a series of 1s and 0s in, or just type them.
 Currently, it assumes each character is 8 bits.